sderev/toc-markdown/README.md

    autocmd FileType markdown nnoremap <buffer> <leader>t :w<cr>:.!toc-markdown %:p<cr>
    ```

-   Replace `path/to/toc-markdown` with the actual absolute path to the `toc-markdown` script on your system.

 With the above configuration, you can press `<leader>t` while in normal mode within a Markdown file in Vim.
 It will save the file, execute the `toc-markdown` script on it, and reload the updated file, displaying the updated TOC.

 Make sure you have the `toc-markdown` script accessible from your PATH or provide its absolute path correctly for this integration to work.